tweibley/legate/public/docs/web_ui/adk_web_ui.md

 *   **Create Agents**: Define new agents by specifying their name, description, system prompt, model (e.g., Gemini models), and associated tools.
 *   **View & Edit Agents**: Browse existing agent definitions, modify their configurations, and update them.
 *   **Delete Agents**: Remove agent definitions from the persistent store.
+*   **Export Agents**: Download agent definitions as Ruby code files for use in standalone applications.
 *   **Persistence**: Agent definitions are typically stored in Redis (if configured), allowing them to persist across application restarts.

 ### 2. Agent Runtime Management